 How are funds transferred?

 Funding is transferred to the NUI Galway departmental account as nominated by the staff partner.
 Funds are not transferred immediately.
-Project teams must provide project updates.
+Project teams must provide project updates and costs are reimbursed.

 What are the benefits for students?